India, Nepal & Bhutan Odyssey 17 Days

-After breakfast, drive around 4hrs.
-In the afternoon, tour Eastern & Western Group of temple complex that the Chandelas constructed.
-In the evening, stroll the small market and township of Khajuraho and free to do many other optional activities available.
+After breakfast, drive around 4hrs to Khajuraho, known for its erotic sculptures.
+In the afternoon, tour Eastern & Western Group of temple complex and stroll around the small market and township.
+Free evening to do many other optional activities available.
 Overnight hotel in Khajuraho.

 Day 5: Fly to Varanasi – India’s Religious Capital

-Towards the evening, we’ll walk through the old city to the bathing ghats located alongside the sacred River Ganges.
-Feel the timelessness of Varanasi as the sun sets and as the temple priests perform aarti, the sacred light ceremony, on the river bank for Mother Ganga.
+Towards the evening, we’ll walk through the old city to the bathing ghats located alongside River Ganges.
+Feel the timelessness of Varanasi as the sun sets and as the temple priests perform aarti, the sacred light ceremony.
 Overnight in Varanasi.